“A dog might as well speculate on the mind of Newton,” – Charles Darwin on God

 When does human life begin?
 Are there divine implications in the process?
 Before you make up your mind, how much do you know about what really happens when an egg is fertilized?
 It’s almost beyond belief in its complexity and mystery.
 When we delve it, right down to the part that gets mysterious, it invokes a metaphysical explanation.

 Last week, President Trump extended Title VI protections to Jews – alongside other students of race, color or national origin – on campuses that receive federal funding.
 This kicked off what the media called “a firestorm.”
 It was actually two controversies for the price of one.
-First, do Title VI rules restrict freedom of speech (which only came up as a protest when Trump protected Jews, even though it’s a 1964 ruling)?
-And second, are Jews like the other protected classes?
+First, do Title VI rules restrict freedom of speech.
+Ironically, this became a problem only when Trump protected Jews, even though it’s a 1964 ruling.
+Second, are Jews like the other protected classes?
 How so?
 What are Jews, exactly?

 Are we a race, a nation, an ethnic group, an extended family, a religion, or just a bunch of folks who like bagels and lox?
 All of these fit some Jews, but none fit all Jews, so what is going on?
 Even Jews debate it all the time.
 Continue reading “What is a Jew?”→